JoseRoca/WinFBX/docs/Numeric datatypes/CComplex Class.md

 # <a name="CArcCotH"></a>CArcCotH / CACotH

 Returns the complex hyperbolic arccotangent of this complex number.
-Alias: CACotH.

 ```
 FUNCTION CArcCotH () AS CComplex